Here are some questions home sellers commonly ask.

 Now I'm expected to foot the bill for all this.
 Can I at least add these to my list of selling expenses, so as to lower my capital gains tax obligation?

-The cost of cleaning a home to help make it attractive to potential buyers is not deductible from the proceeds received from the sale.
+The cost of cleaning a home to help make it attractive to potential buyers is not deductible from the proceeds received from its sale.
 Nor can it be added to your home's cost for tax purposes (its "adjusted basis" in tax parlance).

 In short, home cleaning expenses have no tax benefit.
 The only home sale expenses you can deduct are those that don't physically affect the property, such as real estate broker commissions and various other fees involved in selling such as escrow fees, settlement costs, attorney fees, and so forth.
 Take comfort in the fact that a clean, move-in ready home will be more appealing to buyers, and will hopefully command a higher price.